kevin-44/WAX_ExpressTrade_Integration/README.md

 There are many companies you can register a domain with.
 [NameCheap](https://www.namecheap.com) & [GoDaddy](https://www.godaddy.com) are excellent domain name providers, and both have an active support team!
 Either one is highly recommended.

+Before you go ahead and purchase a domain, decide whether you want an **SSL certificate** or not since purchasing one for your domain after the domain has been register is often more expensive!

 > **Note**: You aren't forced to pay for a domain as there are free options (such as [.tk](http://www.dot.tk)), but you are limiting the array of extensions available to you - either way, it is to note that some people tend to stay away from websites with free domains; therefore, go with a paid domain if you're aiming for success!

 After registering a domain of your choice, modify its **host records**, replacing `165.227.28.23` with your VPS' IP address: